TUDelftNAS/Delftvisor/design/design.md

 All the packets that the Hypervisor initiates.

 ### Session setup and maintenance packets
+At the start of a connection send a hello packet that indicates the hypervisor only supports Openflow 1.3.
-Periodically sent EchoRequests to each controller.
+Afterwards periodically sent EchoRequests to each controller and switch.
+The echo requests

 ### Topology discovery packets
 The topology discovery packets are as tiny as possible packets with a pbb-tag.